hypen-emdash/robco/README.md

 + To see the list of available passwords, use the `view` command.
 + Once you've made a guess at your RobCo terminal and seen how many characters are correct, use the `guess` command, following the format `guess <password> <correctness>`.
 This filters out all passwords from the list that can be eliminated.
 Once there is only one password left, the robco will print it and exit.
 + To see the guess that robco recommends, use the `recommend` command.
 + To exit the program prematurely, use the `exit` command.
-(NOTE: this doesn't actually work just yet.
-For now, end the program with CTRL+C or however your shell does it.)

 ## Example
 TODO